 Our firm's divorce lawyers and staff contribute time and money to a number of local non-profit organizations.
-We believe that a law firm should be used as a vehicle to perform good work in its community.
-We recognize that lawyers are uniquely qualified to provide assistance in certain areas of need.
+We believe that a law firm should perform good deeds in the community.
+Lawyers are uniquely qualified to provide assistance in certain areas of need.
 In addition to providing the highest quality legal services, the firm's mission is also wedded to serving the community in meaningful ways.
 Since 2012, Minyard Morris has given more than $1,100,000 to deserving non-profits.
 We support the following non-profits, among other national and local charities:

 - Project Youth (formerly Orange County Bar Foundation)